Since 1991, we have been at the forefront of youth work provision in Kensington & Chelsea. Last year we worked with over 1,128 young people.

 A little bit about our history…

 In 1991, a group of Wornington Green Estate (North Kensington) residents set up 'Wornington Green Detached Youth Project' to work with local street based young people (aged 13 – 19) living on the estate and in surrounding areas.
-The site know as the ‘Hut’ was originally the temporary police station for the sorrounding estate and local area.
+The site know as the ‘Hut’ was originally the temporary police station for the surrounding estate and local area.
 When they left, the ‘Hut’ was handed over to the youth project to provide a home for us to continue the community cohesion youth work.

+Wornington Green Detached Youth Project started in 1991.
 Activities at the time included the Westway Motor Project, Hot Cafe (for young people who are living with or affected by drugs or alcohol issues), Young Mum's Project, residentials and use of the Hut for Girls Work (fulfilling the role of informal education).

-We'd also like to say a special thanks to Mark Downie, Julia Sabga, Sarah Martin, Leslie Dillon, Christina Alkaff, Sean Bailey, Tune Olayinka and Barran Hulme for their dedication to youth work in the community, and ultimately helping us reach 30 years supporting young people.
+We'd also like to say a special thanks to Christina Alkaff, Mark Downie, Julia Sabga, Sarah Martin, Leslie Dillon, Sean Bailey, Tune Olayinka and Barran Hulme for their dedication to youth work in the community, and ultimately helping us reach 30 years supporting young people.